All About Safety Razors

 Using Your Safety Razor

 Using a safety razor isn’t very different than using a disposable razor.
 Because the blades are sharpe, you’ll want to start with short, light strokes and use the weight of the razor to do the work.
 Try not to apply pressure.
 Other than that, shave as normal!
 You might want to practice on your legs, but you can definitely use a safety razor on all the areas you normally shave, including your bikini area and underarms.
 Here are a few tips on shaving your bikini line.
-Each blade should be good for five to seven shaves before you replace it.
+Each blade should be good for five to eight shaves before you replace it.

 Installing and Changing the Blade

 Changing the razor blade is very simple.
 Unscrew the handle from the top, and holding the not-sharp edge, remove the old blade and replace with a new one.
 Screw the handle and blade components back together and you’re done!
 Lay the pieces on the counter or a flat surface while changing blades, and don’t change it in the shower or bath due to slippery surfaces.
 You can read detailed instructions and watch a video on Well Kept’s website here.